 useradd -G family tom

 Tom is now a member of the family group.
 The -G parameter allows it to list several groups separated by a comma.
-To add the user tom into the family and friends group, use this command:
+To add the new user james into the family and friends group, use this command:

 useradd -G family,friends james

 Please note that our new Linux user tom has no password yet, so he can't login.
 To set a password for this user, run:

 And enter the new password twice when the command requests it.

 In the above example, we added the user tom to a secondary group, the adduser command has created a new primary group with the name of the user automatically and assigned this group as a primary group.